Pete McGrath: Management career

 He managed the Ireland team in the International Rules Series in 2004 and 2005.

-McGrath managed the Down under 21 team to the All Ireland final in 2009, before stepping down in October 2009.
+McGrath managed the Down U-21 team to the All Ireland final in 2009, before stepping down in October 2009.

-McGrath has had spells in club management with Cooley Kickhams, An Riocht, and Bryansford.
-He also coached the Gaelic football teams at St Colman's College, guiding them to five Hogan Cup wins between 1975 and 1998 with Ray Morgan.
+McGrath has had spells in club management with Cooley Kickhams, An Riocht and Bryansford.
+He also coached the Gaelic football teams at St Colman's College, guiding them to five Hogan Cup wins between 1975 and 1998.

 In October 2010, he returned to county management after being named as the Down minor manager on a three-year term, his second time in charge of the team.

-He took manager of the Fermanagh Senior Football team as his second term as manager there after taking the post in 2014.
-He has taken Fermanagh to the All Ireland Quarter Finals in 2015 and earlier that year gained promotion to Division Two of the Allianz Football League.
+He was twice manager of the Fermanagh Senior Football team and took the team to the All-Ireland quarter-final in 2015 after having gained promotion to Division Two of the National Football League for 2016.

 He managed the Louth senior football team in 2018 but resigned after ten months into a two-year term following a shock Championship defeat to Leitrim.

-He is managed his native club St Bronagh's, Rostrevor for three years having taken over for the 2019 season - the club's centenary year.
-Now he has taken charge of the club's minor (u17) side for 2022.
+He managed his native club St Bronaghʼs GAA in Rostrevor, for three years having taken over for the 2019 season, the club's centenary year.
+He remains in charge of the club's minor team.

+McGrath was appointed manager of Antrim GAA club Aghagallon in March 2023.